 See the gender tab on Convention on Biological Diversity for more.
-The Scorptariat of the Convention on Piological Diversity bested a

-27 The Secretariat of the Convention on Biological Diversity hosted a meeting in Bangkok (December 2017) to develop training material to advance gender inclusion in biodiversity planning in the Asia-Pacific region.
+The Secretariat of the Convention on Biological Diversity hosted a meeting in Bangkok (December 2017) to develop training material to advance gender inclusion in biodiversity planning in the Asia-Pacific region.
 See the reporting here.

-and concerns of and engagement, technical and

-beneficiaries. administrative coordination of the

-Additionally, procedural program; establish a commune of practice

-and red tape hurdles and initiative among different

-tend to stakeholders and partners; management

-disproportionately affect of knowledge generated on an accessible

-those with limited platform (both data and normative) as

-resources and access to well as dissemination of lessons learnt

-governing mechanisms, and best practices in later stages of the

-support organizations program cycle; high-quality and timely

-and implementing systems for monitoring of the Program's

-agencies. progress to impacts.
-In tandem with a

-U S knowledge management and program

-coordination strategy, a gender

-mainstreaming strategy for the

-MedProgramme will be developed to

-provide critical gender-responsive

-research inputs for Programme

-components, as well as to espouse a

-gender-aware policy in the region, taking

-stock of the existent inequities and gender

-norms of the Mediterranean.
-Gender

-mainstreaming shall be pursued within

-the different Child Projects, with tailored

-gender assessments and action plans

-determining strategic and selective action

-to improve the baseline inequality within

-project- and country-specific dimensions.

-This will safeguard the interests and

-priorities of the vulnerable and

-marginalized communities among the

-Mediterranean coastal populaces, as well

-as increase the sustainability and inclusion

-of the MedProgramme's priorities in the

-region and contribute to the regional

-conversation on decreasing inequality,

-poverty and vulnerability.

-Poverty and vuniciality.
+and concerns of beneficiaries.
+Additionally, procedural and red tape hurdles tend to disproportionately affect those with limited resources and access to governing mechanisms, support organizations and implementing agencies. and engagement, technical and administrative coordination of the program; establish a commune of practice and initiative among different stakeholders and partners; management of knowledge generated on an accessible platform (both data and normative) as well as dissemination of lessons learnt and best practices in later stages of the program cycle; high-quality and timely systems for monitoring of the Program's progress to impacts.
+In tandem with a knowledge management and program coordination strategy, a gender mainstreaming strategy for the MedProgramme will be developed to provide critical gender-responsive research inputs for Programme components, as well as to espouse a gender-aware policy in the region, taking stock of the existent inequities and gender norms of the Mediterranean.
+Gender mainstreaming shall be pursued within the different Child Projects, with tailored gender assessments and action plans determining strategic and selective action to improve the baseline inequality within project- and country-specific dimensions.
+This will safeguard the interests and priorities of the vulnerable and marginalized communities among the Mediterranean coastal populaces, as well as increase the sustainability and inclusion of the MedProgramme's priorities in the region and contribute to the regional conversation on decreasing inequality, poverty and vulnerability.